rameshpokharel21/PetStore/README.md

+4/10: Removed Environment.Exit().
+Instead introduced bool flag to 		to check the condition and break out of the nested loop.

 4/9: when searching for DogLeash or CatFood type, the refereces for both types were changed to Product type.

 4/8: adding null conditional operator ?. for name input from user